sf-wdi-21/notes/week-04/drills.md

 function merge( leftArray, rightArray ) {

-	while we still have two lists:
+	//while we still have two lists:

-		create a new list and insert the smallest to largest numbers from either list
+		//create a new list and insert the smallest to largest elements from either list

-	insert any remaining numbers
+	//insert any remaining elements

-	return our resulting list.
+	return resulting list.
 }

 ```